Erdiko/ngx-user-admin/README.md

 The easiest way to install this package locally is as a depedency of our user-admin project, but you must install the package locally and link to it if you wish to edit the code and test your changes.

-First you must link your local package, then you can follow our guidelines for local development.
+First you must link your local package then follow our guidelines for local development.

 As a rule, edit code in the `src` directory and link the compiled bundle from the `dist` directory.

-### Workflow Overview
+### Local Development Workflow

 * Fork and clone the ngx-user-admin repo to a local directory
 * Fork and clone the user-admin repo to a local directory